 - in the case of disclosure, the disclosure is limited to certain entities and individuals.
 There are some differences between who an agency can disclose information to and who an organisation or another person can disclose information to.

-This resource assists agencies and organisations to understand their obligations until the emergency declaration expires on 20 January 2021.
+This resource assisted agencies and organisations to understand their obligations while the emergency declaration was in force.

 What personal information can agencies and organisations handle when an emergency declaration is in force?